Ayurveda for Immunity: Strengthen Your Natural Defences

 - Strong Ojas provides natural disease resistance

-When Agni is weak or irregular, food is incompletely digested, producing Ama — what Ayurveda describes as a sticky substance related to metabolic byproducts, considered a contributing factor to imbalances in Ayurvedic theory.
+When Agni is weak or irregular, food is incompletely digested, producing Ama.
+Ayurveda describes Ama as a sticky substance related to metabolic byproducts, considered a contributing factor to imbalances.
 Ama clogs the body's channels, weakens tissues, and depletes Ojas.

 Immunity by Body Type